aerospike/aerospike-monitoring/examples/kubernetes/README.md

-# Aerospike on Kubernetes with Prometheus & Grafana Monitoring
+# Aerospike Monitoring Stack on Kubernetes

 This guide explains how to deploy **Aerospike Server**, **Aerospike Prometheus Exporter**, and set up **Prometheus + Grafana** monitoring on a Kubernetes cluster using the Aerospike Kubernetes Operator (AKO).